 When all other methods fail, using a pill gun for cat medicine may be the surest way to give your pet the treatment she needs.
 The key is using the tool effectively to administer medication without stressing your cat.

-What's a Pill Gun?
+What's a Cat Pill Gun?

-A pill gun is actually a very simple tool used to deliver a tablet or capsule of medication to the back of your cat's throat where it is more likely to be swallowed than spit back out.
+A pill gun is a simple tool used to deliver a tablet or capsule of medication to the back of your cat's throat where it is more likely to be swallowed than spit back out.
 It's based on the common syringe, and it's made of three distinct parts:

 - A long hollow housing